0x20/hackerspace-blueprint/pact/README.md

  * Some moments are more 'loud' than others, so it's not always easy to follow.
 Sometimes "libary/office-rules" apply, sometimes workshop-rules and sometimes bar-rules.
 When in doubt, check the other members.

+### Network/security
+* Just leave other peoples stuff alone, don't post "*funny*" fb statusupdates on unattended logged in computers.
+* Don't sniff the network / no ssl-strip /  rougue dhcp / random script-kiddo stuff.
+It been done before, it's lame.
+* Don't congest the network with (legal) torrenting, just be sop diligent we don't have to write an aup.